 c.1978 - Rodney Bingenheimer in front of the Oriental Theatre.
 Thanks to Ken McIntyre for finding the shot for a post on the Facebook private group Photos of Los Angeles.

 1982 - Eddie Van Halen on the sidewalk.
 The theatre would later be gutted and become part of the Guitar Center.
 Provenance of the shot is unknown.
 Thanks to Sean Ault for locating it.
-It's gathered lots of comments when it has popped up as posts from the Los Angeles Guy for the Lost Angeles Facebook group and Terrence Butcher for the Images and Memories of Los Angeles group.
+It gathered lots of comments when it was shared by Terrence Butcher with the Images and Memories of Los Angeles Facebook group.
 "Conan the Barbarian" was out in May 1982.
+Michael Coate notes that the photo was taken between July 2 and July 8.

 1983 - The facade as seen in a photo from the now-vanished American Classic Images website.
 "Honkytonk Man" was a December 1982 release.
 "Monsignor" was out in October 1982.